By Admin @August, 17 2022

 Other python packages involved: requests

-Note: We recommend using google colab / jupyter notebook as editor for this project, although it is not mandatory.
+Note: We recommend using google colab / jupyter notebook as an editor for this project, although it is not mandatory.

 Step 1: Install prerequisites :